 What Is Vertigo Disease?

 Vertigo is a false sensation of movement.
 It is often described as the feeling that the room is spinning.
-While vertigo is a symptom and not a medical condition by itself, we will often refer to it as vertigo disease simply to distinguish it from the movie and the graphic novel company which patients will often see interfering with search results.
+While it is a symptom and not a medical condition by itself, we will often refer to it as vertigo disease simply to distinguish it from the movie and the graphic novel company which patients will often see interfering with search results.

-Determining what is causing vertigo is often a matter of comparing the other symptoms that accompany vertigo.
+Determining what is causing vertigo is often a matter of comparing the other symptoms that accompany it.
 For example, if you also have severe tinnitus (ringing in the ear) hearing loss in one ear, and a feeling of fullness in the affected ear, you may be dealing with a vestibular condition called Meniere’s disease.

 Some of the other common symptoms that accompany vertigo include: